-- Do you actually need a custom mascot?
-(The answer here is “YES!”)
+Do you actually need a custom mascot costume?
+(The answer is “YES!”)

 Clearly, if you are looking for a "street character" that is only meant to stand on the corner and wave at people, and you have little regard for your reputation, $1,000 - $2,000 would probably do the trick.